Azure-Samples/digital-twins-explorer/README.md

 Export serializes the most recent query results to a JSON-based format, including models, twins, and relationships.

-Import deserializes from either a custom Excel-based format (see the `examples` folder) or the JSON-based format generated on export.
+Import deserializes from either a custom Excel-based format (see the [examples](https://github.com/Azure-Samples/digital-twins-explorer/tree/master/client/examples) folder for example files) or the JSON-based format generated on export.
 Before import is executed, a preview of the graph is presented for validation.

 ### Editing twins